-In the following sections, the host universe will be typically assumed to be a spatially flat FRW model with $K=0$.
-Nevertheless, there will be cases where the background spacetime will be allowed to have nonzero spatial curvature (see \S~\ref{sssPVFRWUOm2} and \S~\ref{sssGFRWC} below).
+In the following sections, the host universe will typically be a spatially flat FLRW model with $K=0$.
+Nevertheless, there will also be cases where the background spacetime will be allowed to have nonzero spatial curvature (see \S~\ref{sssPVFLRWUOm2} and \S~\ref{sssGFLRWC} below).
 It will therefore help to briefly go through the basic evolution laws of Friedmann universes with $K=\pm1$ as well.

 \underline{\textit{The $K=0$ case:}} Let us consider perfect fluids with constant barotropic index $w=p/\rho$.
 Then, the continuity equation (\ref{FLRWeqs1}b) gives $\rho\propto a^{-3(1+w)}$.
 Substituting this result into the Friedmann equation and setting the cosmological constant to zero, we obtain